Microwave Peanut Brittle

 Peanut Brittle is a classic homemade candy and one of the best holiday treats.
 Nothing like a buttery, crunchy piece of peanut brittle.
 Such a classic treat that my family enjoys, and perfect for holiday gift-giving!

-Making peanut brittle on the stove top can be really intimidating with the fact you need a candy thermometer.
+Making peanut brittle on the stovetop can be really intimidating given the fact that you need a candy thermometer.
 Making it in the microwave is a fuss-free process and comes out perfect every time.
 You get all the crunch without the stress!

 I use regular roasted peanuts but Spanish peanuts or raw blanched peanuts can also be used.
 Although peanuts are the classic nut used, you may substitute other nuts if you prefer.